Four Killed In Ukraine Hospital Fire - UrduPoint

 "The fire killed four people, including a medical worker," regional police said in a statement.

-Three of the victims had been diagnosed with coronavirus and were on ventilators, according to the regional governor quoted by the Interfax-Ukraine news agency.
+The other three victims were patients who had been diagnosed with coronavirus and were on ventilators, according to the regional governor quoted by the Interfax-Ukraine news agency.

 The cause of the fire was not immediately known but Shynkarenko confirmed that medical equipment had caught fire.